 - Western Culture favors rational thinking over this more mysterious and spiritual thought.
 But by stressing the rational, we sacrifice a certain amount of receptivity to the natural world around us.

 - Smoking while vacuuming makes vacuuming better but smoking while sitting on the couch makes vacuuming harder.

 Since the weed is as old as civilization, as mentioned by Dolce in the book, is the Title ‘New’ justified?
-Probably for the American population – yes, for rest of the world it would be going back to the weed.
+Probably for the American population – yes, for the rest of the world it would be going back to the weed.

 The Brave New Weed is written in a very conversational style.
-Joe Dolce mostly begins with his personal experience and goes on to explore the hypothesis with a scientific rigor, talking to various people working in that space.
-For someone like me who knew nothing, it was a great education on the plant, its history, chemistry, sociology, anthropology, legality, medicinal use, recreational use and its potential future.
+Joe Dolce mostly begins with his personal experience and goes on to explore the hypothesis with scientific rigor, talking to various people working in that space.
+For someone like me who knew nothing, it was a great education on the plant, its history, chemistry, sociology, anthropology, legality, medicinal use, recreational use, and its potential future.

 Buy Brave New Weed by Joe Dolce from Amazon

 Read it if the subject intrigues you.